SrdjanMilic/Factory-Worldwide/README.md

 # Super dynamic data

-Code challenge given by some company.
+This code challenge was given by some company for skills assessment purposes.

 **Task requirements:**